Above: 2 hours after Django received his first emergency steroid to reduce facial swelling and prevent inflammation of the throat

-When our dachshund Django's nose, eyes and cheeks started suddenly swelling, we learned first-hand about allergic reactions in dogs.
+When our dachshund Django's nose, eyes and cheeks started suddenly swelling, we (Mike and Steph) learned first-hand about allergic reactions in dogs.

-Here is everything you need to know in case it happens to your pup.
+Here is everything you need to know in case it happens to your dog.

 Just like humans, dogs are prone to allergies.
 Allergic reactions can range from very mild (with little or no symptoms) to incredibly serious and life threatening.

-While the spectrum of dog allergens is wide, we've listed the most common allergens below:
+While the spectrum of dog allergens is wide, these are the most common allergens: